MITLibraries/alma-bursartransfer/README.md

 ## Required ENV

+- `ALMA_BURSAR_SOURCE_BUCKET` = The bucket containing the fine and fee data exported from Alma.
+- `ALMA_BURSAR_SOURCE_PREFIX` = prefix of the source object key within the source bucket.
+- `ALMA_BURSAR_TARGET_PREFIX` = prefix of the target object key within target bucket.
+- `ALMA_BURSAR_TARGET_BUCKET` = The bucket where the transformed object will be deposited.
+- `WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.

+## Optional ENV

 - `SENTRY_DSN` = If set to a valid Sentry DSN, enables Sentry exception monitoring.
 This is not needed for local development.
-- `WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.
-- `ALMA_BUCKET` = The bucket containing the fine and fee data exported from Alma.
-- `TARGET_BUCKET` = The bucket where the transformed file will be deposited.
+- `LOG_LEVEL` = Set to a valid Python logging level (e.g. DEBUG, case-insensitive) if desired.
+Can also be passed as an option directly to the ccslips command.
+Defaults to INFO if not set or passed to the command.

 ## Mapping from Alma to SFS